Stage 3 – Assessing a health priority for change

-Assessing health priorities is a key component of stage 3 and involves considering the different aspects outlined in fig x.
+Assessing health priorities is a key component of stage 3 and involves considering the different aspects outlined in figure 12.
 It is important to prioritise need and choose the health conditions/determinant factors with the most significant impact on health priority.
 When doing so it is important to consider the severity and size of the health priority, and whether action on the priority is acceptable or feasible.

 Identifying which actions will be effective in tackling the health priority (ies) identified is key to making any changes you make successful.
 In doing this it would be important to consider the following: